Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics

 One should keep in mind that in each of the expressions in \eqref{correlatorsWeneedFREE} we have the freedom to choose the long operators within its degeneracy space.
-More abstractly, one should think about correlators as multilinear maps.
-Since the kinematic part of three-and two-point functions \eqref{correlatorsWeneedFREE2} and \eqref{correlatorsWeneedFREE3} is unique the latters give (symmetric and bilinear) maps from the product of degeneracies spaces $\mathsf{d}_{L_1}(\Delta_1)\times \mathsf{d}_{L_2}(\Delta_2)$ to the complex numbers.
-In the case of two-point functions this map is diagonal in $\Delta$ and $L$ and is non-degenerate.
+More abstractly, one should think about correlators involving $n$ long operators as multilinear maps acting on the $n$-fold tensor product of the degeneracy spaces associated with each long operator.
+As an example, consider the two- and three-point functions in \eqref{correlatorsWeneedFREE}: in both cases, the kinematic part is completely fixed and the correlators contain two long operators belonging to $\mathcal{L}^{\Delta}_{0,[0,0]}$ multiplets.
+Hence, all correlators listed in \eqref{correlatorsWeneedFREE2} and \eqref{correlatorsWeneedFREE3} can be viewed as maps from the product of degeneracies spaces $\mathsf{d}_{L_1}(\Delta_1)\times \mathsf{d}_{L_2}(\Delta_2)$ to the complex numbers.
+In the case of two-point functions this map is diagonal in $\Delta$ and $L$ and moreover is non-degenerate.
 This suggests a clear geometric interpretation.
 For example, the three-point functions $v_{\widetilde{\mathcal{O}}_2}(\mathcal{O}_1)\propto \langle \mathcal{D}_2\mathcal{O}_1\widetilde{\mathcal{O}}_2\rangle$ with $\Delta_{\widetilde{\mathcal{O}}_2}$ fixed can be thought of as a collection of vectors (labelled by the choice of $\mathcal{O}_1$) in the degeneracy space to which $\widetilde{\mathcal{O}}_2$ belongs.
-For the applications in \cite{LongBootstrap} it will be important to understand which set of choices of $\mathcal{O}_1$ provides a basis of this degeneracy space.
+For the applications in \cite{Ferrero:2023gnu} it will be important to understand which set of choices of $\mathcal{O}_1$ provides a basis of this degeneracy space.

-Before diving in the technical discussion presented in this section, let us emphasize that the explicit construction of operators and systematic of computation of the correlators \eqref{correlatorsWeneedFREE} turned out to be the main bottleneck of the calulation that leads to the results presented in \cite{LongBootstrap}.
+Before diving in the technical discussion presented in this section, let us emphasize that the explicit construction of operators and systematic of computation of the correlators \eqref{correlatorsWeneedFREE} turned out to be the main bottleneck of the calculation that leads to the results presented in \cite{Ferrero:2023gnu}.

 \paragraph{Highlights of the strategy.} This section is organized as follows: